 Through Neelsville Kids Ministry and our Neelsville Students Ministry, Neelsville Presbyterian Church is committed to helping youth engage in their relationships with Christ and with one another.

-Beginning in sixth grade, students will take ownership of their faith by engaging in service, fellowship, worship and Bible study.
-Developmentally, there is a healthy need youth have to gain independence.
+Beginning in sixth grade, students will take ownership of their faith by engaging in service, fellowship, worship, Bible study, and sharing the Gospel.
+Developmentally, there is a healthy need for youth to gain independence.
 Youth start spending more time outside of the home and are confronted with “the things of this world” (1 John 2:15) having to make what can often be difficult decisions.
-Youth leaders are committed to coming alongside parents with various real world issues like sexuality, social media, self-identity and more.
+Youth leaders are committed to coming alongside parents with various real-world issues like sexuality, social media, self-identity, and more.
 We want youth to articulate who Christ is and live for Him.

 Serving Christ on Mission

 Our young people are called to articulate their faith and confirm their baptism covenant as they become fully responsible members of our congregation (1 Timothy 6:12).
-Once in high school, youth can complete a course with teachers, mentors, families, and peers to prepare and reaffirm their baptismal covenant, make a public profession of personal faith, and commit to live as disciples of Christ and responsible members of the community of faith.
+Once in middle school, youth can complete the Youth Covenant Partnership Process with teachers, mentors, families, and peers to prepare and reaffirm their baptismal covenant, make a public profession of personal faith, and commit to live as disciples of Christ and responsible members of the community of faith.

 As students prepare to graduate from high school, our congregation commits to equipping our Seniors in High School to take their faith out into the world in all that they say and do.
 Seniors will be recognized and presented with a gift focusing on their Christian faith development during a special worship service at the end of the school year.
 Our congregation continues their commitment from baptism to partner with graduates as they go out into the world through ongoing and intentional mentorship and connection including sending care packages to students away at school.